Showing posts sorted by date for query rogue. Sort by relevance Show all posts

 Gameplay

-Nano Cave is very similar to the original Rogue games in the sense that we're plundering a multi-level dungeon looking for an amulet.
+Nano Cave is very similar to the original Rogue in the sense that we're plundering a dungeon looking for an amulet.
 Of course, the dungeon is a labyrinth crammed with nasties and lots of traps.
-It's not all bad thanks to randomly discarded items we might find, everything from armour and weapons to potions and spells.
+It's not all bad, thanks to randomly discarded items we might find, everything from armour and weapons to potions and spells.

 Ignoring the first level, the dungeon is randomly generated in terms of the layout and its 26 creatures lurking in the darkness.
-The game is viewed from an overhead perspective with the rooms and corridors gradually revealed - so items and monsters are only seen when close.
-Inside the dungeons are emus, kestrels, ice monsters, bats, etc. Later levels have zombies, aqators, crabs (these can be tough!!) and some I've yet to discover: dragons, medusas, and Quaggas.
+The game is viewed from an overhead perspective with locations gradually revealed - so items and monsters are only seen when close.
+Inside the dungeons are emus, kestrels, ice monsters, bats, etc. Later levels have zombies, aqators, crabs and some I've yet to discover: dragons, medusas, and Quaggas.

-A "HUD" shows our current statistics and moves from top-to-bottom depending on our position.
-Pretty nifty but, if it bothers you, hit the "H" key to hide it.
+A "HUD" shows our current statistics and moves from top-to-bottom depending on our position (hitting "H" will hide that).
 From left to right, it shows the following: our current level, hit points, strength, armour, gold, XP, and hunger.
-These are self-explanatory but note that HP improves as you explore as there is no rest key.
+These are self-explanatory, but note that HP improves as you explore, as there is no rest key.
 Food is a remedy for hunger/fatigue.
 Any pickups can help to strength/armour and XP increases after a kill.
 Multiple ranks are awarded, but only when you've earned enough XP, which results in extra HP for a tougher fight.

-A rudimentary inventory can be accessed by pressing any key but, oddly, I always press "I".
+A rudimentary inventory can be accessed by pressing any key, but, oddly, I always press "I".
 This menu operates intelligently using the same cursor keys: Up/Down to select, Right to choose, and Left to cancel.
-This is superb but the Inventory itself is lite on function and missing generic features I would have liked.
+This is superb, but the Inventory is lite on function and features.
 For example, there is no way to compare stats for weapons or clothing with what you currently wield.
 Just don't be silly and replace your sword with a dagger...

-Hacking your way through the dungeon is great fun and a simple affair without depth.
-Heading further into the dungeon, the levels are more complex with extra traps and monsters are much stronger.
-Yes, Nano Cave is tough; the best I've done was reaching level 10 (on the previous levels I landed lucky with the right pickups - before being slain by a crab!).
+Hacking your way through the dungeon is great and a simple affair without depth.
+It's a roguelike, so the gameplay is based around action and exploration.
+Heading further into the dungeon, the levels are more complex with extra traps, and monsters are much stronger.
+Yes, Nano Cave is tough; the best I've done was reaching level 10 (on the previous levels, I landed lucky with the right pickups - before being slain by a crab!).

-If you ever find the Amulet of Zendor, you should retrace your path through the dungeon.
+If you ever find the Amulet of Zendor, you should retrace your path back through the dungeon.
+You're obviously a dungeon-crawling rockstar!
 However, I doubt I'll experience that as level 10 was cruel enough.
-Permadeath is featured so explore carefully.
+This game is not easy, which is good.
+Oh, and Permadeath is used so - explore carefully.
 Hey, what did you expect?

-Nano Cave offers the genre a new and modern twist and I'm loving it.
+Nano Cave offers the genre a new, modern twist, and I love it.
 Let's see some more screenshots...

 In true permadeath, I died and restarted using the stunning Atari ST skin.